saadkhan321/Project6_ND/README.md

 ## Project Deliverables

-1. The original index.html file for the first version of your graphic **[Full Artice: index_final_V1.html | Html Code: index_final_V1.html]**
+1. The original index.html file for the first version of your graphic **[index_initial_V1.html]**
-2. The final index.html file for the final version of your graphic **[index_final.html]**
+2. The final index.html file for the final version of your graphic **[index.html]**
 3. The README.md file with the sections Summary, Design, Feedback, and Resources **[This file]**
 4. The final data set file used for the graphic **[parkdata_final.tsv]** This file is in the Project6_ND/index_files/data/ location
 5. A list of Web sites, books, forums, blog posts, github repositories, etc. that you referred to or used in creating your submission **[At the end of this README file in Resources section]**
-6. Additional versions of your index.html as you iterated on your visualization based on feedback (index1.html, index2.html, index3.html, ... , index_final.html)
+6. Additional versions of your index.html as you iterated on your visualization based on feedback (index1.html, index2.html, index3.html, ... , index_final.html) **[all files included in the index_files folder]**

 ## Summary

-The visualization illustrates annual visitor trend for the top 5 most visited National Parks in the US.
+The visualization illustrates annual visitor comparison for the top 5 most visited National Parks in the US.
 The top 5 parks chosen for the visualization are based on National Geographic article [Top 10 Most Visited National Parks](http://travel.nationalgeographic.com/travel/national-parks/most-visited-parks-photos/) and the [National Park Service website](www.nps.gov).
 Data used to create the visualization was, taken for the past 20 years, from the National Parks website [National Park Service - Park Reports](https://irma.nps.gov/Stats/) and the focus was specifically on recreation visitors as they take the major percentage chunk of the total visitors, visiting a National Park.

 ## Design